tongalumina/bioc4010/README.md

 Files are organized according to the tutorial session, each folder has a `README.md` file.

-The content shall be used in companion with the slides file provided to the students.
+The content shall be used in companion with the slides file and the assignment provided to the students.

 To download the files, start the Ubuntu terminal in the VM, and run the following commands: